SER516-S19/project2/Team_04/README.md

 INSTRUCTIONS TO EXECUTE THE PROJECT
 ---------------------------------------------------------------------
-    Copy the folder /war/Team_04 to the webapps folder of the Tomcat
+    Take Team04.war from the root folder of the project "Team_04"

-    Go to the following folder : {TOMCAT_HOME}/webapps/Team_04/WEB-INF/classes
+    Extract the war in the webapps folder of the Tomcat

-    Modify DBDetails.properties file and set the jdbcUrl= {TOMCAT_HOME}/webapps/Team_04/WEB-INF/classes/quizDatabase.db
+    Modify DBDetails.properties in the ({TOMCAT_HOME}/webapps/Team04/WEB-INF/classes/) folder and set the jdbcUrl= {TOMCAT_HOME}/webapps/Team04/WEB-INF/classes/quizDatabase.db

-    Start the tomcat server
+    Start the Tomcat

-    Go to the browser and request for http://localhost:8080/Team_04/ (need not be 8080 , it is your Local tomcat port)
+    Go to the browser and request for http://localhost:8080/Team04/ (need not be 8080 , it is your Local tomcat port)